 There is something utterly fascinating to understand the process of producing a single fibre and the journey it takes to make up a coat, or pants or even the very tie you’re currently wearing.
 In an industry where fast fashion is dominating the creative landscape, the notion is often lost on the consumer.
 That is, however where emerging designers enter and they’re taking back the not-so-old concept of sustainable production.

-This month, The Woolmark Company – the global authority on wool – announced the winner of its prestigious International Woolmark Prize.
+In February, The Woolmark Company – the global authority on wool – announced the winner of its prestigious International Woolmark Prize.
 Chosen from more than 300 entrants from across the world, British-born, Paris-based namesake label Edward Crutchley was named the Menswear and Innovation Award winner, alongside Womenswear winner Colovos.

 Hailing from the UK, his eponymous label brings a unique approach to artisanal textiles, one that is not often seen in the modern sphere.
 Equipped with a professional background in expert fabric and textile development and experience working with the likes of figurehead Kim Jones, it was only a matter of time before the designer broke out on his own.
 While his current – and winning – collection is rich in intricate detail and immersed in global references, his label was once far different to what can be appreciated today.
 Showing at London Fashion Week over the past 10 seasons, his work has shifted rather dramatically.